Twoody/portals/react/tests/rectangle-4/README.txt

 			Legality of ball is being checked to not overlap rectangle;
 		Single ball is moving;
 		Single ball is moving according to rectangle influence;
+		Single ball is being moved with the window: ball is being squished;
 	Not working:
-		ball is not being squished;
 		ball is not rolling out of the way;
 		rectangle is able to overlap ball;
 		Have rectangle move the ball out of the way;